-Business Lessons From The Hotel Inspector in Plymouth
+Business Lessons From When The Hotel Inspector Came to Plymouth

 This is Part 2 of a series of articles about visit of the TV programme The Hotel Inspector to Plymouth’s Astor Hotel.
 In my last article, I discussed what it was like to be on the show.
 Being on the show placed me in a unique position to learn some business lessons that I’d like to share with you here…